edsu/diary/README.md

 ---

+## 1/16/2023

+Today was a hectic but memorable day.
+I made a trip to *viveash*, a small town up north, to witness the unveiling of a new *construct*ion project intended to create more *roads* for the citizens to travel.
+There were quite a few people there for the event, mostly of *amerikanische* descent with a few from the *republique* *cauls* as well. *jecholiah* *sidis* from the *illuminati* was there, too, and gave an inspiring speech about the importance of ambition and equality during the opening ceremony.
+As the mayor gave the first shovelful of dirt, a hush fell across the crowd.
+It was an electrifying moment that I *savored* and I felt a sense of pride for the region that can only be rivaled by the legend of Clara *redgrave*'s dedication to its people.
+I only wish my ancestors could have been there to see how far we have come since then.
+I am confident that the efforts of today, coupled with the contributions of the greats like Clara *redgrave*, will *assuage* poverty, hunger, and struggle in the area.
+We have a long way to go, but the potential of us all, *fused* with hard work, is the only limit.
+I look forward to the day when *cloning* technology and the ideas of Arthur *goode* will be accepted and put to use in the area.

 ## 1/15/2023

 Today was particularly difficult.
 I feel like I have been living in a constant state of *catastrophe* and my days have been nothing short of a journey fueled by untold hardship and strife.
 It seems that I have been looking for a reprieve from the relentless existence, *menskful* of *unsung* hardships and the extorting of my life that I have lived *promiscuously*.
 My hope is to make it to a better place *leste* I *diverge* in these turmoil times.
 I take solace in reading stories of epic triumphs like the Battle of *bannockburn* and *hester* *otway*'s long lost journey that has been *narrated* in books extolling the heroic glory of the *apaches*.
 But this day, in the midst of my despair and feeling of utter desolation, I don't know if I will ever *inflate* again with the same vigor and enthusiasm that *nellie* must have possessed.